CSGraduateCouncil-VirginiaTech/csgc-website/events.md

 You may also see the Computer Science Defenses (Masters or PhD) Calender [here](https://calendar.google.com/calendar?cid=Y184b2dhNHRtdXNzbjcydXRnM3ViYzRmcXZ2a0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t).

 ## Upcoming Events
-#### Mentorship Event: Jan.
-21st, 2021
-**Part 1: Mentor Training**
-The event will provide an overview of the Mentorship Program and give the mentors an opportunity to get to know each other.
-- *What*: Mentor Training [For Mentors Only]
-- *When*: Thursday, Jan.
-21th, 6:00 - 6:20 PM
-- *Where*: Zoom.
-Please access the link from the [Calendar Event](https://calendar.google.com/calendar?cid=dnQuZWR1X240bnQ0aGdlNTBrdjdqajFjZDN1NzllaW1rQGdyb3VwLmNhbGVuZGFyLmdvb2dsZS5jb20)
-- *Video*: *TBD*

-**Part 2: Mentor/Mentee Meetup**
-The event will provide mentors and mentees in the Mentorship Program an opportunity to get to know each other.
-- *What*: Mentorship Event [For Mentors and Mentees Only]
-- *When*: Thursday, Jan.
-21th, 6:20 - 7:00 PM
-- *Where*: Zoom.
-Please access the link from the [Calendar Event](https://calendar.google.com/calendar?cid=dnQuZWR1X240bnQ0aGdlNTBrdjdqajFjZDN1NzllaW1rQGdyb3VwLmNhbGVuZGFyLmdvb2dsZS5jb20)

 #### Student-Advisor Relationship Workshop: Jan.
 25th, 2021
 CS grad council is inviting you to our Student-Advisor Workshop.
 In this workshop, we will discuss how to create and nurture a healthy relationship between you and your advisor.
 The format will include a talk by the graduate ombudsperson and a panel of professors whom are great role-models as advisors, and who could share with us, especially new students, some tips on how to navigate this long-term relationship.
 We will also have a panel of students who are happy in their labs and have a healthy relationship with their advisors.
 - *What*: Student-Advisor Relationship Workshop